Off-duty Memphis officer shot outside home in MS

 MEMPHIS, Tenn. — An off-duty Memphis Police Lieutenant was shot outside of his home in Olive Branch, Mississippi on Monday morning.

-The DeSoto County Sheriff’s Office said the incident happened around 6 a.m. on Cotton Row Drive in the Miller Farms subdivision.
-The officer was shot once and is listed in non-critical condition.
+The DeSoto County Sheriff’s Office said the officer was ambushed around 6 a.m. at his home on Cotton Row Drive in the Miller Farms subdivision.
+The officer was shot once in the shoulder, but is expected to recover.

+“The off-duty officer was leaving for the day to go to work.
+He was backing out of his driveway,” said Capt.
+Jeremy Dodson with the DeSoto County Sheriff’s Department.
+“The suspect’s vehicle approached him from behind, blocked him in his driveway and fired several shots.”

+The officer has not been identified.
+Memphis Police say they are cooperating.

 No arrests have been made.
 This is an ongoing investigation.